GC-spigot/AdvancedEnchantments/.github/ISSUE_TEMPLATE/bug_report.md

 <!--

-FILL OUT THE TEMPLATE.
+FULLY FILL OUT THE TEMPLATE.
 YOUR ISSUE WILL BE IMMEDIATELY CLOSED IF YOU DON'T.

 Before reporting a bug, make sure you have the latest version of the plugin.
 Advanced Plugins: https://advancedplugins.net/item/1